Handbook of Operating Procedures 2-2220

 - Conflict of interest should be avoided.
 As provided in Article 6252-9, Section 1, V.C.S., a member of an institutional faculty shall have no interest of any kind, direct or indirect, or engage in any business transaction or professional activity, or incur any obligation of any nature which is in substantial conflict with the proper discharge of the individual's duties as a faculty member.
 See Regents' Rules and Regulations, Rule 30104, for a listing of the specific conflicts of interest prohibited by the State statute; see also Regents' Rules and Regulations, Rule 30103.

-- Outside employment is defined as any remunerative activity such as, but not necessarily limited to, consulting, advising, testing or assaying, performing analyses or examinations, the practice of one's profession, or similar work performed in addition to the official responsibilities of a full-time employee.
+- Outside employment is defined as any remunerative activity such as, but not necessarily limited to, consulting, advising, testing or assaying, performing analysis or examinations, the practice of one's profession, or similar work performed in addition to the official responsibilities of a full-time employee.

 - Each school, college, or division shall submit to the President a statement of outside employment practices which reflects any special considerations appropriate for the particular area under the policies and conditions of outside employment and activities.
 Such statements shall be subject to review and final approval by the President.